Board of Directors Meeting Minutes

 Geralyn Dreyfous, Board Secretary

-At the invitation of Alfred Taubman, philanthropist and real estate entrepreneur and Frank Stanton, founder of CBS, Geralyn began consulting privately on special philanthropic project initiatives in New York City in 1988.
-For Stanton she served as a special liaison to The Center for Communications, a non-profit he and Thorton Bradshaw started to examine the policy and ethical implications generated by rapid technology changes in the communication industry.
-For Taubman, she helped incubate the first public-private school reform initiative in his home state of Michigan.
+At the invitation of Alfred Taubman (philanthropist and real estate entrepreneur) and Frank Stanton (founder of CBS) Geralyn began consulting privately on special philanthropic project initiatives in New York City in 1988.
 In 1989, she and Peter Karoff founded The Philanthropic Initiative, a consulting business for people of wealth and corporations interested in strategic advice and staffing for their philanthropy.
 The Rockefeller Foundation financed the company.
 Today TPI represents over 40 family foundations and 20 corporations.
-Last year it helped deploy over $50M of new philanthropy.

 In 1992 Geralyn was awarded a Lyndhurst Prize for her work in philanthropy.
 The prize, modeled after the MacArthur award, was a three-year “no strings attached” grant of $40,000.
 Geralyn used that grant to be trained as an Outward Bound instructor, and teach with Robert Coles at Harvard University.
 In 1994 she left TPI, taking two private foundation clients and began devoting half of her time to working with Dr. Robert Coles on establishing a Center for Community Service and Documentary Studies.
 This work was the precursor to what is now the Center for Documentary Studies at Duke University, which birthed DoubleTake Magazine and the DoubleTake Film Festival.

 In 1995 Geralyn was married and moved to Salt Lake City, Utah.
-In Utah, she is active on several boards including The Reebok Human Rights Foundation, Peter Gabriel’s Witness, the Utah Symphony/Opera Olympic Aid and the Moab Music Festival.
+In Utah, she has been a member of several boards including The Reebok Human Rights Foundation, Peter Gabriel’s Witness, the Utah Symphony/Opera Olympic Aid and the Moab Music Festival.
 She is a founding member of the Social Venture Network and remains active in connecting businesses and philanthropies to social causes.

 Betsy Wallace